-C. For the Restrained Cockpit
+RULE 4 - For the Restrained Cockpit

-- 1. Category Type C (Note APBA Offshore allows only type C in restrained cockpits) - 2 Lifejackets are approved for use in a restrained cockpit that employs a supplemental life support (air system) as required by APBA. - 3.
-All straps and components of the life jacket must be present on the life jacket as manufactured. - 4.
-The inflatable type C vest must be of independent twin cell construction and have 2 means of inflation with one being oral inflation. - 5.
-When inflated, the vest must be capable of self-righting and floating an unconscious person with a minimum of 35 pounds of buoyancy. - 6.
-No auto inflating, positive buoyancy or inflatable pouch type vests are allowed. - 7.
-All life jackets when inflated must be international orange or yellow.
+- 4.1 Category Type C (Note APBA Offshore allows only type C in restrained cockpits) and/or capsule suit type jackets. - 4.2 Lifejackets are approved for use in a restrained cockpit that employs a supplemental life support (air system) as required by APBA. - 4.3 All straps and components of the life jacket must be present on the life jacket as manufactured. - The inflatable type C vest must be of independent twin cell construction and have 2 means of inflation with one being oral inflation. - 4.5 When inflated, the vest must be capable of self-righting and floating an unconscious person with a minimum of 35 pounds of buoyancy. - 4.6 No auto inflating, positive buoyancy or inflatable pouch type vests are allowed. - 4.7 All life jackets when inflated must be international orange or yellow. - 4.8 All restrained cockpit lifejackets and / or capsule suits must be worn during the dunk test to show proficiency in its use.

-D. For the Unrestrained Cockpit
+RULE 5 - For the Unrestrained Cockpit